Puntherline/pun_allowlist/README.md

 # Features:

-• Whitelist only mode:
+• Whitelist only mode (You have to be whitelisted, no password prompt)
-- Users on the whitelist can join.
-- Users not on the whitelist can't join.

-• Password only mode:
+• Password only mode (You have to know the password, no whitelist check)
-- Users knowing the password can join.
-- Users not knowing the password can't join.

-• Whitelist and password mode:
+• Whitelist and password mode (You have to be whitelisted and know the password)
-- Users not on the whitelist can't join.
-- Users on the whitelist will be asked for the password.

-• CleverMode:
-- Users on the whitelist automatically skip the password.
-- Users not on the whitelist will be asked for the password.
+• Clever mode (If you're whitelisted, you're not asked for a password.
+If you're not whitelisted, you're asked for one.)

-• Easy to configure (password, attempts, Discord link shown on refused connection).
+• Easy to configure (password, attempts, Discord link shown on refused connection)

 • Shows user all of his/her identifiers and a link upon refused connection to easily copy/paste identifiers.